apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 ============

-The FUSE command *must* be based on libfuse3 3.3.0 or greater to work correctly with {Singularity}.
-Older versions do not support the way in which the {Singularity} runtime passes a pre-mounted file descriptor into the container.
+The FUSE command *must* be based on libfuse3 3.3.0 or greater to work correctly with {Project}.
+Older versions do not support the way in which the {Project} runtime passes a pre-mounted file descriptor into the container.

 If you are using an older distribution that provides FUSE commands such